roderrickcourtney/Azure---Network-Protocol/README.md

 <img src="https://i.imgur.com/Ua7udoS.png" alt="Traffic Examination"/>
 </p>

-<h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
+<h1>Assigning File Permissions in Azure Virtual Machines</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups.
-This lab uses the same VM setup in the previous lab titled "Active Directory with Azure". <br />
+In this tutorial, we will practice setting up different file permissions and access (on a domain) to different users within different groups.
+This is all done within Active Directory on our CLient Virtual Machine in Azure. <br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
-- Various Command-Line Tools
+- Active Directory
-- Various Network Protocols (SSH, RDP, DNS, HTTP/S, ICMP)
+- File Permissions
-- Wireshark (Protocol Analyzer)
+- Security Groups

 <h2>Operating Systems Used </h2>